bleykauf/thesis-template/README.md

 * Settings for LaTeX Workshop are stored in the `.code-workspace` file.

 ### Bibliography
 I recommend Zotero for organizing the bibliography as it works much better with biblatex than other solutions I tried.
-Make sure to install the extension Better Bibtex and use "Better BibLaTeX" when exporting the library (not "Better BibTeX").
+Make sure to install the extension Better BibTeX and use "Better BibLaTeX" when exporting the library (not "Better BibTeX").
 Tick the "Keep updated" box to automatically sync the library.

 ## Other
 ### Color map
-The standard color map of matplotlib for usage in Inkscape can be found in the graphics subfolder.
+The standard color map of Matplotlib for usage in Inkscape can be found in the graphics subfolder.

 ### Spell and grammar checking
 The LTeX extension for VS Code seems to work pretty well.